m2web/gitinternals/reorder-commits.md

 ![what we have, what we want](reorder-commits/reorder-commits-update-message.png)

-We want to reorder the commits M2 and M3.
+We want to reorder the commits M2 and M3 and ammend M3's commit message.
 To do this, we can use the `git rebase -i HEAD~3` command to include M2, M3, and M4:

 ```bash
 git rebase -i HEAD~3